 One thing is certain: the impact of automation is being felt from the boardroom to the shop floor.
-In our new economic reality, digital transformation has become a top business priority, and organizations are increasingly looking for ways to stay resilient, responsive and competitive.
-81% of business decision makers agree that RPA and/or automation is essential for their businesses to remain competitive.
+In our new economic reality, digital transformation has become a top business priority, and organizations are increasingly looking for ways to stay resilient, responsive, and competitive.
+81% of business decision-makers agree that RPA and/or automation are essential for their businesses to remain competitive.
 These leaders view these technologies as core to their digital transformation efforts and understand that they must adopt them to thrive in this tumultuous business environment.

-Businesses across the globe are contending with unprecedented challenges from reduced workforces, customer demands and macroeconomic pressures.
+Businesses across the globe are contending with unprecedented challenges from reduced workforces, customer demands, and macroeconomic pressures.
 Further, global productivity growth has stagnated at one-tenth of what it was 40 years ago for some economies.
 New data points to automation technology as a likely solution, and workers are willing and ready to embrace it.
-In fact, a strong majority of business decision makers see RPA (78%) and automation (79%) as a solution to the global productivity problem.
+In fact, a strong majority of business decision-makers see RPA (78%) and business process automation (79%) as a solution to the global productivity problem.

-As businesses worldwide strive to remain competitive in their marketplace and maintain business agility, RPA and automation present solutions to many of the challenges organizations face.
-Leaders believe that some of the key benefits of RPA/automation are the fact that these technologies allow their teams to focus on more strategic work (46%), afford for greater time savings (45%) and allow business leaders to scale the deployment of other emerging technologies (40%).
-While 81% of business decision makers agree that RPA and/or automation is an essential tool for saving time and costs across their organizations, 81% also feel that the two technologies offer even more to their businesses.
+As businesses worldwide strive to remain competitive in their marketplace and maintain business agility, RPA, and automation present solutions to many of the challenges organizations face.
+Leaders believe that some of the key benefits of RPA/automation are the fact that these technologies allow their teams to focus on more strategic work (46%), afford greater time savings (45%), and allow business leaders to scale the deployment of other emerging technologies (40%).
+While 81% of business decision-makers agree that RPA and/or automation is an essential tool for saving time and costs across their organizations, 81% also feel that the two technologies offer even more to their businesses.
 This signals that organizations are really focused on how to utilize these technologies to tackle complex projects and continuously boost productivity levels.

 63% of business leaders reported a struggle to meet customer demand, and 93% felt that automation would help address this challenge.
 Now, as companies across all industries look for ways to rise above the economic uncertainty and compete in an increasingly challenging market, automation will serve as an asset in enabling business continuity.